 This requires brokers to disregard trail commission received for services provided in earlier months.
 The value of new activity during the test period in 2020 is compared to new activity during the comparison period in 2019.

 As per the ATO: A broker’s projected GST turnover needs to be a reasonable assessment of what was likely at the point in time you calculated the test.
-If it turns out that your actual turnover for your test period is greater than your prediction of your projected turnover, you do not lose access to the JobKeeper scheme.
+If it turns out that your actual turnover for your test period is greater than the prediction of your projected turnover, you do not lose access to the JobKeeper scheme.